rfbaylon/Philosophy-Notes/Genres/Analytic/Metaphysics/Math/Mathematical Antiplatonism.md

 1. This is untenable for a LOT of reasons.
 The first being that in order for our conception of infinity to exist, there has to be an infinite number of objects.
 Since there is only a limited number of matter in the universe, infinity can't exist, and our number system would end abruptly after a very certain number of atoms, and nothing else could possibly exist beyond it.

 2. If math is an empirical study, I would be able to falsify it somehow.
-How would I go about falsifying math? (see [[Empiricism]])
+How would I go about falsifying math? (see [[Rationalism, Empiricism, & Idealism]])

 3. We only have direct empirical evidence of only a small fraction of the theories in math that we use.
 This means that we only have knowledge of a small number of theories.
 For example, we can empirically test 2+2=4, but for something like set theory or higher-order calculus, we have no empirical tests to prove or disprove it.
 Thus, under empiricism, things that mathematically hold such as set theory doesn’t mean truth.